• Skip to primary navigation

 • Balsamic vinegar – A nice dark vinegar like balsamic will help all our flavors really penetrate the meat as it cooks.

-• Beef broth – No sodium added for this broth, we really want to make sure we control our sodium level for this dish.
+• Beef broth – You’ll want to use no sodium added beef broth, we really want to make sure we control our sodium level in this dish.

 • Parsley – Chopped fresh for garnish.